dzek69/ezez-utils/README.md

 ## Supported methods

 ### String related
-- `addPrefix` - add prefix to a string if not already present
-- `addSuffix` - add suffix to a string if not already present
 - `capitalize` - capitalize a string, optionally lower casing the rest
+- `ensurePrefix` - add prefix to a string if not already present
+- `ensureSuffix` - add suffix to a string if not already present
 - `isNumericString` - check if given value is a numeric string, features configurable
 - `occurrences` - count occurrences of a substring in a string, optionally allow overlapping
 - `replace` - replace all occurrences of a substring using a map of replacements
 - `stripPrefix` - strip prefix from a string
 - `stripSuffix` - strip suffix from a string
+- `trim` - remove given characters from both sides of a string
+- `trimEnd` - remove given characters from the end of a string
+- `trimStart` - remove given characters from the start of a string

 ### Number related
 - `cap` - cap a value between lower and upper bound